Program Website: www.hiram.edu/academics/majors-minors/communication/

 Core: Creative Methods

 SOCIAL MEDIA COMMUNICATION ~ In this class, we will examine social media communication and its uses and functions, proper and improper, from personal and business standpoint.
-This course takes a hands-on approach to learning the content which will include designing a social media marketing campaign for a local business.
+This course takes a hands-on approach to learning the content which will include designing a social media communication campaign for a local business.
 A variety of social media platforms will be examined.
 There are no prerequisites for this class.

-FIELD EXPERIENCE~ Field Experience allows a student the opportunity to examine one or more professional communication fields through observation, interview, shadowing.
+FIELD EXPERIENCE ~ Field Experience allows a student the opportunity to examine one or more professional communication fields through observation, interview, and shadowing.
 This may entail some professional work on behalf of the student, but is determined by the cooperating organization and the faculty supervisor.
 This is designed for career exploration.
 Generally, a student would complete 40 hours of professional commitment for each hour of academic credit, along with an analysis paper.

-HUMAN COMMUNICATION THEORY~ In this class, we will examine the major body of theories that claim to explain and account for the process of human communication.
+HUMAN COMMUNICATION THEORY ~ In this class, we will examine the major body of theories that claim to explain and account for the process of human communication.
 The course focuses on theories of communication that help you understand the issues affecting the field today and people's daily interactions in various contexts.
 It emphasizes the application of the theories to your experiences outside the classroom as well as the ethical issues and implications of each theory.
 A variety of materials including film clips, case studies, application logs, discussion, collaboration, and lecture will be utilized to sustain interest and motivate learning.
-This is a required course for the Communication major and minor.
+This is a required course for the communication major and minor.

 Core: Social/Cultural Analysis Meth